practicajs/practica/docs/blog/prisma-is-different/index.md

 Sometimes the easiest way to understand differences between options, is to understand first what is similar

-Performance, core features, migration, seeding, transaction, popularity, database specific column types, Uni-directional, bi-directional and self-referenced relations, pagination, Streaming raw results, db types, cli
+Performance, core features, migration, seeding, transaction, popularity, database specific column types, Uni-directional, bi-directional and self-referenced relations, pagination, Streaming raw results, db types, cli, upsert

 ## What is fundamentally different?